sjn/introducing-se/docs.md

 #### Reasons to return

 Some conversations may re&shy;quire several sessions.
-Give them a reason to have them!
+Give them reasons to look forward to them!

 \
 *«That was a good ques&shy;tion.
 You're making me think!»*